Developing Documentation

 We use sphinx to build our documentation and readthedocs to host it.
 You can find our latest documentation here.

 The source files can be found in docs/.
 The main configuration file for sphinx is conf.py and the main page is index.md.
-To add new pages, you need to add a new .rst file and include it in the index.md file.
+To add new pages, you need to add a new .md (or .rst, but preferably Markdown) file and include it in a toctree to include it in the sidebar.

 To build the documentation locally, you need to install a few extra dependencies listed in pyproject.toml.

-1. To install extra dependencies from the root directory, run:
+1. To install documentation dependencies from the root directory, run:

 1. To build the website locally, run: